pallets/quart/docs/how_to_guides/background_tasks.rst

 Background tasks
 ================

-Some actions can often take a lot of time to complete, which may cause the client to timeout before receiving a response.
+If you have a task to perform where the outcome or result isn't required you can utilise a background task to run it.
+Background tasks run concurrently with the route handlers etc, i.e. in the background.
+Background tasks are very useful when they contain actions that take a lot of time to complete, as they allow a response to be sent to the client whilst the task itself is carried out.
 Equally some tasks just don't need to be completed before the response is sent and instead can be done in the background.

-Quart provides a way to create and run a task in the background via the app ``add_background_task`` method,
+Background tasks in Quart are created via the ``add_background_task``
+method:

 .. code-block:: python